THE IDLE RACE HISTORY:

 The remaining three appropriated guitarist Johnny Mann from another local band, Carl Wayne And The Vikings, within a matter of weeks, passed an audition for Polydor Records.
 The official change of name to The Nightriders took place on the 25th january 1966 and the band went into Pye recording studios at Marble Arch with Polydor producer, Claire Francis.
 The aim of the session was to record a number of tracks, then select the best for a single.
 Amongst these tracks was ”Your Friend” featuring rhythm guitarist Dave Pritchard on vocals and Johnny Mann on lead guitar.
 Shortly after the session, Mann left the band, so an advert was placed in the Birmingham Evening Mail for a ”keen young guitarist”.
 Subsequent auditions turned up a successful applicant in Jeff Lynne.

-As bassist Greg Masters recals, ”Jeff Lynne picked things up very quickly – good singer, and harmoniser.
-We were very lucky.
-He was another Woody, really!”
+As bassist Greg Masters recals, ”Jeff Lynne picked things up very quickly – good singer,

 A further session took place, this time af Hollick and Taylor Studios in Handsworth, where they recorded ”It’s Only The Dog” with drummer Roger Spencer on vocals and Jeff Lynne on guitar.